Here are some unsolicited messages I received since officially publishing my new website in May 2020…

 “Your level of success will seldom succeed your level of personal development” — Jim Rohn

 The painful truth of why my life was not working the way I wanted was all because of me.
-I have no one to blame, even though I wanted to.
+I had no one to blame — I was responsible for all the results I created.

-I learned to take responsibility of every aspect of my life, because I was the only person who can change it.
+I learned to take responsibility of every aspect of my life — after all, I was the only person who can change it.

-I learned to accept the fact that my external world was a complete reflection of my internal world.
+I learned to accept that my external world was a complete reflection of my internal world.

-Once I got the anger out of my system, I focused on fixing my relationship with myself.
+Once anger was out of my system, I focused on fixing my relationship with myself.